alexandercarls/blog/posts/markdoc-nbb-clojure/index.md

 - We enriched the `markdoc/transform` function with additional info about Frontmatter as variables and the `md-to-human-date` map as a function.
 - `markdown-to-html` now returns a tuple HTML and Frontmatter.
 We then used array destructuring in a let binding ` [article-html frontmatter] (markdown-to-html source)`.
 - We have come across more JavaScript interop via the library [js-interop](https://github.com/applied-science/js-interop).
 And again, the [#](https://cljs.github.io/api/syntax/js-literal)js literal](https://cljs.github.io/api/syntax/js-literal).
 The literal shallow converts the data structure to JavaScript.
 We could also have used the `js->clj` macro.
 And finally the [. special form](https://cljs.github.io/api/cljs.core/DOT).
 At the beginning of my journey, I forgot several times that you could not do `instance.method` or get map keys via `.` chaining and need to use `get` etc.
-- One learning for me is probably to stick with simple `let` bindings in the beginning and clean it up with threading macros afterward for debugging purposes etc. I constantly shifted around threading macros.
+- One learning for me is to stick with simple `let` bindings in the beginning and clean it up with threading macros afterward for debugging purposes etc. I constantly shifted around, adding and removing threading macros.

 I occasionally insert one of the following statements for debugging at various places.